bacalhau-project/docs.bacalhau.org/docs/references/job-specification/resources.md

 # Resources Specification

-The `Resources` provides a structured way to detail the computational resources a `Task` necessitates.
+The `Resources` provides a structured way to detail the computational resources a `Task` requires.
 By specifying these requirements, you ensure that the task is scheduled on a node with adequate resources, optimizing performance and avoiding potential issues linked to resource constraints.

 ## `Resources` Parameters: